Improved sensitivities of ESS$\nu$SB from a two-detector fit: CP-sensitivity

 in accordance with the allowed regions obtained from recent global analyses~\cite{deSalas:2020pgw,Capozzi:2021fjo,Esteban:2020cvm}.
 In the analysis we marginalize over $\theta_{13}$ (using the prior from Ref.~\cite{deSalas:2020pgw}) and $\theta_{23}$ (freely).
 Since the upcoming JUNO experiment~\cite{JUNO:2022mxj} is going to measure soon the other three parameters with a precision below 1\%, we keep them fixed in the analysis.

 Figure~\ref{fig:CP-3n} shows the results of our analyses using only the far detector (dotted lines), using both detectors (dashed lines), and using both detectors including NC channels (solid lines) for the conservative (orange), default (blue) and optimistic (green) set of systematic uncertainties from Table~\ref{tab:sys_unc}.
 We find that the inclusion of the near detector improves the sensitivity, while the addition of NC channels has only a marginal effect.
+Note that the sensitivity in the default setting is very similar to the sensitivity presented by the ESS$\nu$SB collaboration in Ref.~\cite{ESSnuSB:2021azq}, even though the treatment of systematic uncertainties is much simpler there.
+The reason is that the simplified set of uncertainties used in Ref.~\cite{ESSnuSB:2021azq} represents sufficiently well the more realistic set of uncertainties considered here.
 The sensitivity could be further enhanced by adding an atmospheric neutrino sample, which could be detected at the far detector~\cite{Blennow:2019bvl}.
+Another way to improve the sensitivity could be to make use of the better sensitivity of other experiments to measure $\theta_{23}$.
+We could further enhance the sensitivity if we imposed a prior on $\theta_{23}$ using the results of DUNE or T2HK in the same way we did for $\theta_{13}$ in Eq.~\eqref{eq:theta13_pen}.
+Since the beginning of data taking at ESS$\nu$SB is planned to start after DUNE or T2HK, it is most likely that there will be already results from these experiments on the $\theta_{23}$ measurement.